 What about play areas – and places like the skatepark?

-Following the Government’s latest advice on 23 March 2020, all of our play areas within our parks are now closed until further notice.
+As such, all of our play areas and our play equipment remain closed until further notice.

 - The outdoor gym at the Old Showfield

 - The skatepark at Mary Baily

 - The multi-use sports court at Mary Baily